-Social media is a regular part of my daily routine.
+Social media is a regular part of our daily routine.
 A quick scroll while waiting for a doctor’s appointment.
-Catching up on my social feed while riding the bus.
-Killing time before my flight boards.
-Many cases have been conducted explaining how and why social media is so enticing, and recent research has shined insight into how and why video use is increasing on social media at this time.
+Catching up on a social feed while riding the bus.
+Killing time before a flight boards.
+Many studies have been conducted explaining how and why social media is so enticing, and recent research has shined insight into how and why video use is increasing on social media at this time.

 Most users watch videos on social media without audio.

 Since platforms frequently support a variety of media (photos, videos, links, gifs, etc.) viewers turn off audio to avoid bursts of sound in unexpected settings (think – watching cat videos at work or nursing an infant in the middle of the night.)

 Captioning and subtitling is the process of displaying text on visual content.
 Many people have come to use the terms interchangeably, but there is a difference.